|Program Levels||Certificate programs (rare in the U.S. but common in the U.K); degree programs do not exist in the U.S.|

 - Radiographic technicians

-According to the U.S. Bureau of Labor Statistics (BLS), the number of employed radiologic technologists is projected to grow 29% from 2010-2020, which is significantly faster than average.
-The BLS reports that radiologic technologists and technicians earned average salaries of $54,180 as of May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of employed radiologic technologists is projected to grow 9% from 2018-2028, which is significantly faster than average.
+The BLS reports that radiologic technologists earned average salaries of $59,520 as of May 2018.

-There are no organizations that offer certification related specifically to the field of forensic radiography.
+There are no organizations that offer certification specifically in the field of forensic radiography.
 Some international associations, such as the International Association of Forensic Radiographers, do offer membership to radiology professionals who are interested in participating in this specialized field.